cdig/svga/README.md

 ## Todos:

-Wednesday evening
-* Schematic & Pause
-* Arrows, Labels, Background Color
-* Deal with SVGA Components

 Thurs
+* Does Background breaking out of the nested document break on LBS because of cross-domain?
 * Check Input on Windows
 * Mouse wheel doesn't zoom?
+* Schematic & Pause
+* Arrows, Labels, Background Color

+Thurs Evening
 * New BakeLines

-Thurs Evening
-* Highlighter
+* Legacy Highlighter (we'll do something better later)

 Friday
-* Enable Uglify
 * cd-module v3, disable SVGA when not on current page

 ## License